Torsten Ziegner: Coaching career

 After retiring his player career, Ziegner was appointed as Zwickau's manager.
 He was sacked after coaching a total 213 games in six seasons on 25 April 2018.

 He signed for the 2018–19 with Hallescher FC.
 On 24 February 2020, he was sacked.

 On 24 May 2021, he was named head coach of Würzburger Kickers, starting with the 2021–22 season.
 He was sacked after just four months, on 4 October 2021.
 In May 2022, with two matches to go, he took over the reign of MSV Duisburg.
+He was sacked in September 2023.

 Ban

 Ziegner was given a five-match ban in October 2008 for racially abusing Nigerian player Kingsley Onuegbu during a match against Eintracht Braunschweig.